- Acting for sub-contractors

-A Letter of Claim in a building dispute is likely to cost between £150-1000 plus VAT.
+Initial advice from Steven and a Letter of Claim in a building dispute is likely to cost between £1000-2000 plus VAT.

 If you’re unsure on the question of fees, or on any aspect of construction law disputes then speak to me a litigation solicitor in Leicester.